 Cookies may be either “persistent” cookies or “session” cookies.
 A persistent cookie will be stored by a web browser and will remain valid until its set expiry date unless deleted by you before the expiry date.
 On the other hand, a session cookie will expire at the end of the user session, when the web browser is closed.

 We use both session and persistent cookies on our website.

-We use persistent and session cookies to recognize a computer when a user visits our website, track users as they navigate the website, improve the website’s usability and to administer the website, to prevent fraud and improve the security of the website and to target advertisements which may be of particular interest to specific users.
+We use persistent and session cookies to recognize a computer when a user visits our website, track users as they navigate the website, improve the website’s usability and to administer the website, prevent fraud and improve the security of the website, and target advertisements that may be of particular interest to specific users.

 - Blocking Cookies